gilmerperez/kingdom-movement/SpecificationSheet.md

 - **Home Page:**

+- MORE THAN A GYM — IT'S A MOVEMENT

 - Overview of memberships, kitchen menu, schedules, collaborations, CTAs linking to dedicated pages.

 - WHO WE ARE (Component)